What Is a Jackknife Truck Accident?

 who has experience handling auto accident cases.
-At The Womac Law Firm, we have dedicated over 35 years of our practice to the litigation of personal injury cases, including truck accident cases involving large corporate defendants and insurance companies.
+At The Womac Law Firm, we have dedicated 38 years of our practice to the litigation of personal injury cases, including truck accident cases involving large corporate defendants and insurance companies.
 You can rely on our skill and sophisticated understanding of the law to help you recover a fair settlement award to which you are entitled under the law.